 We have a passion for providing engaging and rewarding professional development.
 Through interactive workshops, we equip educators with the tools they need to pass on a deep understanding of the written word.
 W.V.C.Ed provides training on a wide scope of subjects, including phonology, phonics, spelling, comprehension, multisensory teaching, written expression, and morphology.
-We tailor our onsite training to meet your needs.
+We tailor our trainings, both onsite and virtual, to meet your needs.

 From Words to Works: Writing Skills Workshops